 After a waiting period, however, usually half a year, a new case can be filed.
 Issues related to types of dismissals can be very different, so a great deal depends on your own particular circumstances.

 Taking Action After a Dismissal

-In cases of involuntarily dismissal or dismissal without prejudice, you can try to get your case reinstated if you move quickly and proactively.
-Often you’ll have a small window to continue pleading your case before it’s thrown out, so you have to pursue the issue immediately.
+In cases of involuntarily dismissal or dismissal without prejudice, you can try to get your bankruptcy case reinstated if you move quickly and proactively.
+You’ll often have a small window to continue pleading your case before it’s thrown out, so you have to pursue the issue immediately.

 An honest mistake, or administrative dismissal, can sometimes be rectified by a “motion to reconsider” the bankruptcy case.
 This is your first step, combined with ascertaining and resolving the reason for the dismissal.

 A reinstatement is always an option, even if your mistake was an accident.
 There is also sometimes the option of filing an appeal.

 If a dismissal is final, sometimes you can immediately file a new one.
 But any case of dismissal with prejudice, or for abuse, involves a waiting period, usually of 180 days.
 After that time you can file a new case, but your automatic stay might be limited to one month, making it more difficult to get approved.

 Worth repeating a final time is the fact that a bankruptcy filing will be recorded on your credit report as soon as you file it, and it could remain on your report even if your case is dismissed.
 Filing a second time will drop your credit scores further.